K-Kluster/Kasia/CONTRIBUTING.md

 For any new implementations, we enforce the use of inline TailwindCSS.
 A well-known utility `clsx` is available within the codebase for more conplex style application (e.g.: conditional style)

+## UI Contributions

+Some guidelines and notes on where we want to take the initial (current) Kasia design system.

+### UI Stack & Styling

+- **TailwindCSS** is the **preferred styling approach**.
+  All new UI code must be written in Tailwind.

+- There is legacy **CSS in the codebase**, but we are actively migrating.
+  If you're touching a CSS-based component, you're encouraged to **convert it to Tailwind** (and more if you have the time).

+### Alerts & Notifications

+- Use the in-house **Toast system** for user alerts and messages.
+  Do not use external libraries or implement custom solutions.
+If you have a a better idea, lets discuss in discord.

+### Icons & Assets

+- We mostly use:
+  - **Heroicons**
+  - Some additional SVG and images for Kasia and Kaspa content

+### Component Architecture

+#### Headless UI

+- **Available for building complex UI** (e.g., dropdowns, pullovers, textareas etc).
+- Use it when native or in-house alternatives don’t meet the complexity needs.

+#### Common Components

+We are building a growing set of shared, reusable components.

+Currently available:

+- **Modal**
+  - Provides structural shell and exit button
+  - Consumers pass modal body as a child
+- **Button**
+  - Provides `primary` and `secondary` styles

+If you're building a reusable UI element, check if a common component already exists.
+If not, consider generalizing it.

+### Design & Theming

+- There is **no formal design system theme set** in place yet.
+- Color usage can be inconsistent across the app, but look around anad try to mimic what you see.
+There should but not much of a reason to implement new colours *yet*.
+- We welcome contributions toward a standardized color system or theme guide.

 ## Submitting Changes

 Kasia uses GitHub's pull-request workflow and all contributions in terms of code should be done through pull requests.\